jnhwkim/ban-vqa/README.md

 ## Flickr30k Entities
 ### Preprocessing
-You have to download [Annotation and Sentence](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/) file to `data/flickr30k/Flickr30kEntities.tar.gz` manually.
-Then run the provided script `tools/download_flickr.sh`, `tools/process_flickr.sh` from the repository root similarly to VQA.
-Note that image features of Flickr30k were generated using [bottom-up-attention pretrained model](https://github.com/peteanderson80/bottom-up-attention.git).
+You have to manually download [Annotation and Sentence](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/) files to `data/flickr30k/Flickr30kEntities.tar.gz`.
+Then run the provided script `tools/download_flickr.sh` and `tools/process_flickr.sh` from the root of this repository, similarly to the case of VQA.
+Note that the image features of Flickr30k were generated using [bottom-up-attention pretrained model](https://github.com/peteanderson80/bottom-up-attention.git).

 ### Training

 ```
 $ python3 main.py --task flickr --out saved_models/flickr
 ```
 to start training. `--gamma` option does not applied.
-The default hyperparameters should give you Recall@1 about **69.6** for test split.
+The default hyperparameters should give you approximately **69.6** for Recall@1 for the test split.

 ### Validation